geraldbryan/Time-Management-Project/README.md

 ![clust_ori](image/clust_ori.png)

-From the graph, The majority of the group **Good Time Management Quality** with scores above 40, and it so evident that the higher the scores, the better the time management quality.
-Unfortunately, we were clustering or grouping the data depending on the scores and the answer to each question for the grouping.
-That will explain how some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**
+From the graph, if you look at the group of **Good Time Management Quality**, it has a higher scores (above 40), and it seems that the higher the scores, the better the time management quality.

+But that is not the case, we were clustering or grouping the data not only depending on the scores but also the answer to each question for the grouping.
+That will explain how some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**.

-If you wonder how we determine the name of the group, we will answer the question now.
-It is so apparent after seeing the questionnaires and how the score by Likert scale that the higher your scores, the higher your time management quality.
-Because of that, we made a boxplot of scores based on the group cluster to determine the group name, and we obtained this
+We determine the name of the group based on the boxplot of scores according to the group cluster to determine the group name

 ![clust_ori](image/clust_box.png)

-We can see above that group number 2 has higher scores than the other two groups, so we decided that group number 2 as a group of **'Good Time Management Quality.'** We can also see that group number 1 has the lowest score among all, so we decided that group number 1 as a group of **'Bad Time Management Quality.'** Last but not least, group number 3 as a group of **'Normal Time Management Quality.'**
+We manually name it from the boxplot above from higher score to lower score as:
+* Group number 2 (has the highest scores) as a group of **'Good Time Management Quality'**.
+* group number 3 (has score between grou 1 and 3) as a group of **'Normal Time Management Quality.'**
+* Group number 1 (has the lowest scores) as a group of **'Bad Time Management Quality'**.

 <a name="Arules"></a>
 ## Association Rules